VerenaK90/Clonal_hematopoiesis/README.md

 ## Variant allele frequencies shaped by drift and selection in homeostatic tissues

-FLORENCE predicts that drift and selection shape the variant allele frequency distribution distinctly.
+SCIFER predicts that drift and selection shape the variant allele frequency distribution distinctly.
 We predict VAF distributions for different parameter sets and time points in the script [Theoretical_model_performance.R](Analysis_and_figures/Theoretical_model_performance.R).
 The script also produces the figure panels in **Figure 1**, **Extended Data Fig. 1a** and **Supplementary Fig. 1**.

 ## Simulated data

 ### Tree and VAF simulation

-To test the ability of FLORENCE to distinguish selection and drift dynamics, we simulated division trees.
-Of these, we simulated WGS data by binomial sampling of a simulated bulk sample and applied FLORENCE to these data.
+To test the ability of SCIFER to distinguish selection and drift dynamics, we simulated division trees.
+Of these, we simulated WGS data by binomial sampling of a simulated bulk sample and applied SCIFER to these data.
 To reproduce the analysis, run the scripts [Neutral_tree.R](Simulated_data/Neutral_tree.R) and [Selected_tree.R](Simulated_data/Selected_tree.R) to simulate neutrally evolving trees and trees with a selected clone instigated at 20 years.
 The scripts source the scripts [Simulate_trees.R](Simulated_data/Simulate_trees.R) and [Tree_post_processing.R](Simulated_data/Tree_post_processing.R), which contain the modalities for tree simulation.
-Finally, to generate the VAF distributions which were used to assess the performance of FLORENCE, run [Study_design.R](Simulated_data/Study_design.R), which adds binomial noise to the simulated VAFs and generates the simulated data sets as outlined in (MetaData/Sample_information_simulated_data.xlsx).
+Finally, to generate the VAF distributions which were used to assess the performance of SCIFER, run [Study_design.R](Simulated_data/Study_design.R), which adds binomial noise to the simulated VAFs and generates the simulated data sets as outlined in (MetaData/Sample_information_simulated_data.xlsx).

 ### Parameter estimation

-To estimate the model parameters, we used FLORENCE in conjunction with pyABC.
+To estimate the model parameters, we used SCIFER in conjunction with pyABC.
 To re-run the analysis refer to the folder (Parameter_estimation) and modify Parameter_estimation/Run_model_sim*x.R according to the sample specification.
 Specifically, you should provide the following information:

 - `patient.id`, the ID/name of the analyzed subject
 - `age`, the age (in days, can be retrieved from Sample_information_simulated_data.xlsx)